 Blox’s Security Commitment

-We have been hard at work on our non-custodial staking platform with security driven development in mind.
-Our aim is to make Eth2 staking seamless and secure despite user level of technical expertise.
-The fact that Blox is fully non-custodial adds an additional layer of complexity during development as Blox must never retain user private keys.
+The goal of Blox Staking is to make Eth2 staking seamless and secure despite user level of technical expertise.
+The fact that Blox Staking is fully non-custodial adds an additional layer of complexity during development as Blox will never have access to user private keys.

-In order to secure our platform, the following measures have been implemented:
+In order to secure the platform, the following measures have been implemented:

 The result is a staking platform that maximizes ETH rewards while minimizing staking risks.